Lezzio/grammar-analyzer/README.md

 ### `./main`

-Run the analyzer.
+Runs the analyzer.
 You just have to enter if you want to evaluate the negative numbers or not as well as the expression to analyze.

 ### `./main "18+19" [NEGATIVE=TRUE]`